derb12/pybaselines/docs/algorithms/whittaker.rst

 drpls (Doubly Reweighted Penalized Least Squares)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.drpls` uses a single weighting function that is designed to account
+:meth:`.drpls` uses a single weighting function that is designed to account
 for noisy data, similar to arpls.
 Further, it takes into account both the
 first and second derivatives of the baseline and uses a parameter :math:`\eta`
 to adjust the fit in peak versus non-peak regions.